FrancesCoronel/personal-website-v3/site/drafts/2018-02-03-the-switch.md

 The main thing though that folks want to know when making the switch is which apps will replace those built-in ones they love so much from iOS.

+All these Google based apps are smarter than the Apple based ones since they directly feed off all the information you provide Google through search.

 So let's go through these one-by-one...

 <!-- TOC depthFrom:3 -->